US wholesale inflation cooled in July in sign that price pressures are continuing to ease

 WASHINGTON -- Wholesale price increases in the United States eased in July, suggesting that inflation pressures are further cooling as the Federal Reserve moves closer to cutting interest rates, likely beginning next month.

-The Labor Department reported Tuesday that its producer price index — which tracks inflation before it reaches consumers — rose 0.1% from June to July and 2.2% from a year earlier.
+The Labor Department reported Tuesday that its producer price index — which tracks inflation before it reaches consumers — rose 0.1% from June to July.
+That was down from a 0.2% rise a month earlier.
+And compared with a year earlier, prices were up 2.2% in July.
+That was the smallest such rise since March and was down from a 2.7% year-over-year increase in June.

+The July wholesale figures reflect a broad and steady slowdown in price increases, which peaked at a four-decade high in mid-2022 but are now moving toward the Fed's 2% inflation target.
+On Wednesday, the Labor Department will release the most well-known inflation measure, the consumer price index.

+Tuesday's report showed that prices in the nation's vast service sector fell 0.2% last month, the biggest drop since March 2023.
+Goods prices rose 0.6%, largely because gasoline prices jumped 2.8% from June to July.

 The producer price index can provide an early sign of where consumer inflation is headed.
 Economists also watch it because some of its components, notably healthcare and financial services, flow into the Fed’s preferred inflation gauge — the personal consumption expenditures, or PCE, index.

+Paul Ashworth, chief North America economist at Capital Economics, said that the prices that feed into PCE were overall “very encouraging.”
+He noted, in particular, mild increases in wholesale prices at doctors' offices and hospitals.
+As a result, Ashworth scaled back his forecast for core PCE inflation in July to 1.4% from 1.8%.

-On Wednesday, the Labor Department will release the most well-known inflation measure, the consumer price index.
-Forecasters have estimated that consumer prices rose 0.2% from June to July, after actually falling 0.1% the previous month, and 3% from July 2023, according to a survey by the data firm FactSet.
+Forecasters have estimated that Wednesday's CPI report will show that consumer prices rose 0.2% from June to July, after falling 0.1% the previous month, and 3% from July 2023, according to a survey by the data firm FactSet.

-Inflation has plummeted since peaking at a four-decade high in mid-2022.
-But as Americans prepare to vote in the November presidential election, many remain unhappy with consumer prices, which are nearly 19% higher than were before the inflationary surge began in the spring of 2021.
+As Americans prepare to vote in the November presidential election, many still remain unhappy with consumer prices, which are nearly 19% higher than were before the inflationary surge began in the spring of 2021.
 Many have assigned blame to President Joe Biden, though it's unclear whether they will hold Vice President Kamala Harris responsible as she seeks the presidency.

 In its fight against high inflation, the Fed raised its benchmark interest rate 11 times in 2022 and 2023, taking it to a 23-year high.
 From 9.1% in June 2022, year-over-year consumer price inflation has eased to 3%.